chrishop/markdown-preview-enhanced-python-example/README.md

 pip install altair numpy pandas
 ```

-Now put all the packages in a `requirements.txt` so that anyone else can install the necessary packages to run your project with `pip install -r requirements.txt`:
+Now put all the package names and versions in a `requirements.txt` so that anyone else can install the necessary packages to edit your project with `pip install -r requirements.txt`:
 ```
 pip freeze > requirements.txt
 ```